-Tease, a laughable show that tried to replicate the formula of Iron ChefWITH HAIRSTYLISTS!
+- Tease, a laughable show that tried to replicate the formula of Iron Chef WITH HAIRSTYLISTS!
 The show tried to aim for the Blaxploitation vibe of hairstylist-themed movies such as Barber Shop and Hair Show; they had "black" celebrity Lisa Rinna as host, and many of the contestants had a "ghetto-fabulous" schtick going for them.
 But the show was terrible, featuring dated and unfunny humor and unlikable hosts, and ran only six episodes in 2007, done in by Oxygen being bought by NBC shortly after its premiere and NBC not wanting it to cannibalize their much better show in Bravo's Shear Genius.
 The show appears to be an Old Shame for Oxygen nowadays, as they've literally pulled every single clip of the show from the internet.

-One of the shows PAX aired on its first day (August 31, 1998) was a game show called The Reel-To-Reel Picture Show.
+- One of the shows PAX aired on its first day (August 31, 1998) was a game show called The Reel-to-Reel Picture Show.
 It was a painfully-dull movie trivia Q&A created to sell an equally-dull movie trivia Q&A board game with No Budget.
 While Peter Marshall was a master on The Hollywood Squares and other games, he was a deer in the headlights here often tripping over questions, forgetting the rules, and making unintentional Squares references.
 (And it's not as if he had old age or health to blame; he seemed perfectly fine as Guest Host on a Squares revival in 2003 despite pushing 80 at the time.)
 The celebrity guests looked like they would've rather been somewhere else, and some of them were clueless.

-The production company had financial difficulties and had to pull the plug after only 25 episodes, which is truly bad for a traditional game show and one-eighth of what PAX had ordered.
+- The production company had financial difficulties and had to pull the plug after only 25 episodes, which is truly bad for a traditional game show and one-eighth of what PAX had ordered.
 Worst of all, nobody ever got paid!
 The show ran from August 31 to October 2, after which repeats aired for a brief period.

-Interestingly, this was the second time Marshall hosted a game show where both he and the contestants never got paid.
+- Interestingly, this was the second time Marshall hosted a game show where both he and the contestants never got paid.
 The first was a game show version of Yahtzee in 1988, which was a confusing Match Game knockoff With Dice! that still managed not to be completely terrible for one, it taped at Trump's Castle in Atlantic City, and it was headed by Ralph Andrews.